mrhenryyu/minimal-mistakes/_pages/about/extracurricular.md

 ### McGill Investment Club
 ACIIC Member and MIC Member - September 2015 - April 2016
+  - Attended ACIIC finance conferences
+  - volunteered for events, such as the McGill Trading Simulation

 ### Private Tutor
 {: .notice--primary}
-  - Tutored a wide variety of students from grade 6 to first year university students
+  - Tutored a wide variety of students from grade 6 to first year university students in mostly math, biology and chemistry
-  - Communicated concepts clearly and elicited a greater degree of understanding for tutees
-  - Most recently, tutored students in undergraduate level freshman calculus, biology and physics
+  - Mentored students' with disabilities with Big Brothers' Big Sisters' of Peel for over 2 years

 # Activities / Volunteering

 ### DriveSafe
-DriveSafe Shotgun September 2014 - April 2016
+Volunteer (Shotgun) September 2014 - April 2016
 {: .notice--primary}
-  - Helped students get home safely
+  - answered distress calls from students and organized pickups and dropoffs
+  - balanced navigating the driver and interacting with passengers and receiving calls
+  - provided First-Aid when necessary to sick or distressed passengers

 ### Making Waves